 David Whitesock is a survivor of the disease of addiction, which has been in remission since 2005.

-With that entrepreneurial spirit not so hidden today, David leads the development and execution of our digital and data strategies.
-His experience as a web developer and designer drives the vision and process for understanding the application of technology to delivering peer-based addiction management services, capturing meaningful data and demonstrating addiction wellness and the social impact of our model.
+David leads the development and execution of our digital, tech and data strategies.
+His experience as a web developer drives our work to apply technology to peer-based addiction management services, capture meaningful data and demonstrate addiction wellness and the social impact of our model.

 In March 2015, David was named a Bush Foundation Fellow.
-Through the Fellowship, he will improve his executive leadership skills and immerse himself in the digital health, data scientist, and social impact spaces to enhance his leadership and personal growth in these interests.
+His fellowship focused on executive leadership development and the intersection of digital health, data science and social impact.